Haverfordwest transmitting station: January 1985 - 18 July 1990

-The 405-line VHF television system closed down permanently across the UK, and from then until Summer 1990, the site transmitted no television signals, just VHF radio.
+The 405-line VHF television system closed down permanently across the UK, and from then until Summer 1990, the site transmitted no television signals, just VHF (FM) radio.

 18 July 1990 - 19 August 2009

 Colour TV was added very late: Haverfordwest became a UHF relay of Presely.
 Being in Wales, this transmitter radiated the S4C variant of Channel 4.

 Analogue and digital television

 19 August 2009 - 16 September 2009

 Digital Switchover started at Haverfordwest, mirroring the changes at its parent transmitter at Presely.
 BBC2 closed on channel 66 and HTV Wales switched to that channel for its final three weeks of service.
 The BBC multiplex A started up on channel 56 vacated by ITV.

 Digital television

 16 September 2009 - 31 October 2012

 All the remaining analogue TV services closed and were replaced with the standard three multiplexes of Freeview Lite.
 Notice that unusually, the digital TV services are broadcast at twice the ERP that had been provided in the analogue TV days.
 At most sites, the digital services are broadcast at a fifth the ERP of the old analogue channels.